This policy outlines the process for resolving reports of prohibited conduct against faculty.

 2. Hearing Process, Deliberations, and Outcome

 The format of the Hearing will be determined by the type of Prohibited Conduct charged and the geographic location of the conduct.
-For hearings that involve any allegation of sexual harassment as defined by the Title IX regulations, even where there are additional allegations not captured by the Title IX regulations, the hearing will include cross-examination by the party's advisor, to be conducted directly, orally and in real-time, as well as limitations on the use of statements that have not been subject to cross-examination.
+For hearings that involve any allegation of sexual harassment as defined by the Title IX regulations, even where there are additional allegations not captured by the Title IX regulations, the hearing will include cross-examination by the party's advisor, to be conducted directly, orally and in real-time.

 For hearings that involve only Prohibited Conduct that falls outside of Title IX jurisdiction, the parties will have the opportunity to submit questions through the Hearing Coordinator and Chair of the AHHC, and the AHHC may consider any information provided in the investigation report that the AHHC finds reliable and credible.